cryptocopycats/awesome-cryptocollectibles/README.md

 #### Q: What about scams?

 **BEWARE: Yes, most crypto collectible "games" are money-grabbing get-rich-quick rip-off schemes.
-"Classic" scam examples include CryptoCelebrities, CryptoCountries, CryptoCities, Own A Number, EtherTulips and many more.**
+"Classic" scam examples include CryptoCelebrities, CryptoCountries, CryptoCities, Own A Number, EtherTulips, EthPyramid and many more.**